 ii.
 The person presenting the identification doesn’t look like the photo or match the physical description

 iii.
-Information on the identification differs from what the person with identification is telling you
+Information on the identification differs from what the person with identification is reporting

 D. Personal Identifying Information.
 Personal identifying information can indicate identity theft:

 i.
-Inconsistencies with what you know — for example, an address that doesn’t match the credit report or the use of a Social Security number that’s listed on the Social Security Administration Death Master File
+Inconsistencies — for example, an address that doesn’t match the credit report or the use of a Social Security number that’s listed on the Social Security Administration Death Master File

 ii.
 Inconsistencies in the information a customer has submitted to you

 iii.
-An address, phone number, or other personal information already used on an account you know to be fraudulent
+An address, phone number, or other personal information already used on an account known to be fraudulent

 iv.
 A bogus address, an address for a mail drop or prison, a phone number that’s invalid, or one that’s associated with a pager or answering service